ROOTS RUN DEEP

 • In 700 feet, site 11 is on the left at the intersection of Broad St and E Gay St on the southwest corner

 Mary Frances Awkard Fairfax was born on April 2, 1912.
-When she was young, her father built their family home on Broad Street, where the family lived for many years.
-Awkard and her siblings attended Effinger Street School, the local African American school in Harrisonburg.
+When Mary was nine, her father, Joesph Awkard, built their family home on 395 Broad Street, where they lived for many years.
+Mary and her siblings attended Effinger Street School and walked to each day.
 History, English, and Latin were among her favorite subjects.
-After graduation in 1930, Awkard was recruited by the superintendent of Harrisonburg to teach at a black school in New Market, VA.
-After two years, she pursued a teaching certificate from Virginia State University, where she earned her bachelor’s degree.
-She received a master’s degree in early childhood education from Columbia University.
-Awkard came to Lucy F. Simms School in 1942 to teach as a second-grade teacher for 24 years.
+Mary graduated from Effinger in 1930.
+That same year, Mary was recruited by William H. Keister, the superintendent of Harrisonburg, to teach at a black school in New Market, Virginia.
+Mary requested that the one-room school, which was in poor condition, be supplied appropriately to start.
+After two years of teaching, Mary pursued a teaching certificate from Virginia State College and graduated with honors in 1934.
+Mary continued her studies in the summer months while teaching.
+Mary earned a bachelor’s degree from Virginia State College and a master’s in early childhood education from Columbia University in 1956.

-Before her death, Awkard had an interview with Cheryl Metz of Massanutten Central Library.
-They discussed the time of Harrisonburg’s R4 Urban Renewal projects of the 1960s that affected the Black community.
-Awkard recalled how she took the check for the property she had received back downtown to city officials.
-She told them no one was tearing down her father’s house and the property survived urban renewal.
-The privately owned home still stands on the corner of Broad Street and Gay Street.
+Mary was an educator until her retirement in 1976.
+She is remembered as a dedicated community leader and respected role model.
+Mary died at the age of 94 on April 22, 2006.
+Before her death, Mary was interviewed by Cheryl Metz of Massanutten Central Library.
+They discussed the time of Harrisonburg’s Urban Renewal projects in the 1960s, which affected the black community.
+Mary recalled how she took the check for the property she had received back to city officials downtown.
+She told them no one was tearing down her father’s house, and the property survived urban renewal.
+The now privately owned home still stands on the corner of Broad and Gay Streets.

 Site 11